Lane Thomas Preview, Player Props: Nationals vs. Braves

 Lane Thomas At The Plate

-- Thomas leads Washington with 164 hits, batting .266 this season with 66 extra-base hits.
+- Thomas leads Washington in total hits (164) this season while batting .264 with 66 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks 53rd in batting average, 102nd in on-base percentage, and 45th in slugging.
+- Among the qualified batters in baseball, he ranks 57th in batting average, 108th in on-base percentage, and 47th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.